 “I volunteer at a retirement home every Sunday for two hours, from 11am to 1pm.
 When I arrive, the residents are still getting up and coming into the lounge, where I chat to them and make sure they’re happy and comfortable.
 Not many can make conversation, so making cups of tea and checking they’re warm enough is the main priority.

 “Guiltily, I have a few favourite residents!
-One of them, she’s called May, every week I come to see her, every week she asks my name and we get on brilliantly.
+One of them – May – asks my name every time I visit, and we get on brilliantly.
 She tells me the same stuff every week!
 She didn’t always used to be like that, she used to remember me, but she’s not very well at the moment.”

 Why I volunteer

 “I started volunteering at the retirement home while on a three-month placement as part of the Duke of Edinburgh's Award (DofE) scheme.
 Some people doing DofE choose to volunteer in charity shops, but as I want to go into medicine, I thought it would be a great idea to get more hands-on experience for my CV.

 "When the placement ended, I decided to continue.
 I’ve been doing it for a year now and I want to carry on until I leave to go to university.
 I really get a buzz from helping the residents, many of whom need a lot of care, and patient interaction is something I look forward to when I’m older.”